dwyl/image-classifier/README.md

 end
 ```

-We then need to create the serving for this model.
+We now create the serving for this model.
 Create a new file "App.Whisper":

 ```elixir
 # /lib/app/sppech_to_text.ex